June 13, 2019 · 5 min read

 In our carbon accounting books, our electricity footprint is now at 0 gCO2eq for that particular hour.
 However, the emissions saved on the grid by avoiding the production of 500W of gas at 500gCO2eq / kWh (the marginal carbon footprint) amounts to 0.5 x 500 = 250 gCO2eq for that particular hour.

-By buying a smart heater, we reduced our emissions from 125 g to 0 g (accounting).
-By buying a smart heater, we avoided 250 g of emissions (offset).
+By buying a smart heater, we reduced our footprint from 125 g to 0 g (accounting).
+By buying a smart heater, we avoided 250 g of emissions (offsetting).

-Simply put, marginal emission reductions should be treated as carbon offsets, and therefore shouldn’t be mixed with average emissions which are used for accounting.
+Simply put, marginal emission reductions should be considered as similar to carbon offsets, and therefore shouldn’t be mixed with average emissions which are used for accounting.

 Subscribe to get our latest content by email.